ukatech/ghost_terminal/docs/README_EN.md

       Set the terminal icon (PNG or ICO path)
     - `X-SSTP-PassThru-SmallIcon` (optional)
       Set the terminal small icon (PNG or ICO path)
-      If not set, will be consistent with `X-SSTP-PassThru-Icon`
+      If not set, it will be consistent with `X-SSTP-PassThru-Icon`
     - `X-SSTP-PassThru-CustomLoginInfo` (optional)
-      If set, the terminal will not display the default login information, but will display the content of this
+      If set up, the terminal will not display the default login information, but will display the content of this
-      This return value will be simply escaped:
+      This return value will simply escape:
       - `\n` will be converted to a newline
       - `\t` will be converted to tabs
       - `\\` will be converted to `\`